rmannibucau/batchee/README.md

 Some more configuration is available in batchee.properties:

-* org.apache.batchee.jmx: a boolean activating (by default) or not the JMX facade for the `JobOperator`
+* `org.apache.batchee.jmx`: a boolean activating (by default) or not the JMX facade for the `JobOperator`
-* org.apache.batchee.jmx.application: a name to distinguish job operator between applications when batchee is not shared (will be shown in JMX name)
+* `org.apache.batchee.jmx.application`: a name to distinguish job operator between applications when batchee is not shared (will be shown in JMX name)
-* org.apache.batchee.init.verbose: boolean activating BatchEE logo print at startup
+* `org.apache.batchee.init.verbose`: boolean activating BatchEE logo print at startup
-* org.apache.batchee.init.verbose.sysout: use `System.out` to print BatchEE logo instead of JUL
+* `org.apache.batchee.init.verbose.sysout`: use `System.out` to print BatchEE logo instead of JUL
+* `org.apache.batchee.step.listeners.before`: global step listener references executed before all others
+* `org.apache.batchee.step.listeners.after`: global step listener references executed after all others
+* `org.apache.batchee.job.listeners.before`: global job listener references executed before all others
+* `org.apache.batchee.job.listeners.after`: global job listener references executed after all others

 # Extensions
 ## Extras